MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-proxy-intro-aad.md

 >
 > Most major browsers support performing a client certificate check.
 However, mobile and desktop apps often leverage built-in browsers that may not support this check and therefore affect authentication for these apps.

-To configure a policy to leverage device management via client certificates:
+To configure a policy to use device management via client certificates:

 1. In Defender for Cloud Apps, in the menu bar, select the settings cog ![settings icon.](media/classic-settings-icon.png "settings icon") and select **Settings**.